Privacy Policy and Informed Consent

 -

-Access to We Are Kiku is restricted solely to me
+Access to We Are Kiku is restricted solely to me.
+Data is stored securely within the UK/EU in line with GDPR requirements.

-I take all reasonable steps to keep your personal information safe:
+I take reasonable steps to protect your information:

 -